gardener-attic/component-spec/doc/proposal/01-introduction.md

 The OCM defines a standard to describe which technical artifacts belong to a software installation and how to access them.
 This provides a clear interface between the production and the deployment/lifecycle management phase.

-Though the following application areas are out of scope for OCM, it provides a common interface for compliance checks, security scanning, code signing, transport, deployment or other lifecycle-management aspects.
+The OCM provides a common interface for
+- compliance checks
+- security scanning
+- code signing
+- transport
+- deployment or
+- other lifecycle-management aspects.

+In that sense, the OCM provides the basis to
+- exchange information about software in a controlled manner by defining a location- and technology-agnostic reference framework to identify software artifacts
+- enable access to local technical artifacts via these IDs

-If software installations are described using OCM, e.g. a scanning tool could use this to collect all technical artifacts it needs to check.
+If software installations are described using the OCM, e.g. a scanning tool could use this to collect all technical artifacts it needs to check.
 If the technical resources of different software installations are described with different formalisms, such tools must provide interfaces and implementations for all if them and data exchange becomes a nightmare.

-The problem becomes even harder if a software installation is build of different parts/components, each described with another formalism.
+This problem becomes even harder if a software installation is build of different parts/components, each described with another formalism.
 OCM allows a uniform definition of such dependencies such that one consistent description of a software installation is available.